 Frederick Richard Rowley was the second son of William Jepson Rowley of Bridgnorth, Shropshire and was educated in Hereford.
-In 1882, at the age of about 14, he was taken to Leicester where he became sub-curator of the museum.
-Rowley held first-class certificates for geology, botany with a strong knowledge of zoology and photography.
+In 1882, at the age of about 14, he moved to Leicester where he became sub-curator of the museum.
+Rowley held first-class certificates for geology and botany.
+He also had a strong knowledge of zoology and photography.
 He worked at the museum for twenty years and regularly lectured at the city’s Institution.

 Rowley and RAMM

 Rowley held the post of curator at RAMM for 32 years.
 A report in the daily gazette on 26 November 1921 recorded that RAMM’s governors unanimously agreed that he ‘was in every respect the best man to be appointed’.

 Reportedly, Rowley’s Saturday evening lectures on the collections and natural history were so popular that there wasn’t always enough room for everyone.
 They included ‘Microscopic Life in Ponds and Streams’ (March 3rd, 1909) and ‘Life in Antarctic Regions’ (March 22nd, 1922).

 Rowley’s passion, dedication to the collections and receptivity to new museum practice helped RAMM to become the exceptional museum that it is today.
 The Express and Echo reported in 1939 ‘He found the museum a conglomerate of unrelated objects.
 He left it in 1934 one of the best arranged of provincial museums’.
 RAMM named a gallery after Rowley (now gallery 22) to mark his contribution to the museum.

 During his time as curator, Rowley secured several important collections for RAMM – Miss JE Linter’s land snail shell collection and CVA Peel’s collection of big game, to name but two.